aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 This plugin pulls data from our API transparently.
 You also have the option to install our API on your server for complete autonomy.

+NOTICE: PHP requirement change coming in Version 6.0.
+Minimum PHP version of this plugin will be set to equal WordPress's minimum PHP version (Currently 7.0).

 # Core Features

 1. Bible search engine